All Research Projects

-The Moncayo Archaeological Survey began in 2000, under the direction of Dr. Chris Gerrard, and is investigating population, economic and environmental change to the north-west of Zaragoza in the north-east of Spain.
-The area selected for study comprises a northeast-southwest transect of 33 km, stretching from the River Ebro in the north to the foothills of the Sierra de Moncayo in the south.
-The topographic units covered are varied and consist of the floodplains, channels and terraces of the Ebro and its south bank tributary, the Huecha, as well as the mountainous terrain of the Sierra de Moncayo which rises to 2313 metres.
-Borja, the only settlement of any size, is the local market centre.
+The Moncayo Archaeological Survey began in 2000, under the direction of Prof. Chris Gerrard, and is investigating population, economic and environmental change to the north-west of Zaragoza in Spain.
+The area selected for study comprises a NE-SW transect of 33 km, stretching from the River Ebro in the north to the foothills of the Sierra de Moncayo in the south.
+The topographic units here consist of the floodplains, channels and terraces of the Ebro and its south bank tributary, the Huecha, as well as the mountainous terrain of the Sierra de Moncayo which rises to 2313 metres.
+Borja and Tarazona are the local market centres.

-Systematic field survey is currently underway.
-For this we record material by field/property; the numbers of walkers and the area of the plot dictating the time spent collecting.
-There is no discrimination by period or artefact type, a somewhat unusual approach in Mediterranean archaeology where less priority may be given to the later medieval, post-medieval and modern periods.
-A paper on our methodology has been published but the results clearly demonstrate the importance of irrigation on the gravel terraces of the Ebro and the Huecha; the central Ebro basin is the most arid inland region of Europe with an annual precipitation of just 314mm per year.
+Systematic field survey is currently underway, recording material by field/property.
+A paper on our methodology has been published and early results underline the importance of irrigation on the gravel terraces of the Ebro and the Huecha; the central Ebro basin is the most arid inland region of Europe.
 In the simplest terms, the story of local irrigation is the history of transporting water in gravity-flow canals from west to east, bridging climatic and topographical transitions between a higher terrain where water is more plentiful and a lower one where water is scarce, unreliable and drought threatens.
-Understanding the capture, storage and distribution of water is therefore fundamental and our attention is now moving towards developing methods to date these hydraulic systems.
+Understanding the capture, storage and distribution of water is therefore fundamental and our attention has also moved towards developing methods to date these hydraulic systems (see project).

 - Gerrard, CM (2011).
 Contest and co-operation: strategies for medieval and later irrigation along the Huecha Valley, Aragon, north-east Spain.
 Water History 3(1): 3-28.